lehrblogger/lehrblogger.com-octopress/source/_posts/2012-01-06-secrets-make-you-slow.md

 featured: true
 categories:
   - commentary
-excerpt: Companies that are secretive about their in-progress products are at a significant disadvantage.
+excerpt: Companies that are secretive about in-progress products are at a disadvantage.
 thanks:
   - name: Jorge
     link: "http://twitter.com/jorgeo"